catseye/Chrysoberyl/article/Project Dependencies.md

 `realpath` is a tool that reports the real, symbolic-link-free path for a filepath which may contain symbolic links.

+I'm not sure if it's part of any standard, but it really should be, because it's very useful in scripts.
+It does come bundled with many Linux distributions, but not with NetBSD, so for The Platform, we wrote our own implementation in [Python][] (see link above.)

 Interfaces
 ----------